-In a realistic situation, a response sequence corresponding to \texttt{X} is obtained by recording the responses of the agent while exposed to \texttt{X}.
-But here, we will obtain the response sequence by simulating the agent.
-We will define three different strategies for the goalkeeper to generate the responses sequences \texttt{Y1}, \texttt{Y2} and \texttt{Y3} .
-When applying the model selection procedures to the data \texttt{(X1,Y1)}, \texttt{(X2,Y2)} and \texttt{(X3,Y3)}, the desired result is to obtain the strategy used to simulate the goalkeeper responses on each case.
+The variable \texttt{X} contains the sequence of the kicker choices.
+We will define three different strategies for the goalkeeper and generate a response sequence for each of them, say \texttt{Y1}, \texttt{Y2} and \texttt{Y3}.
+When applying the model selection procedures to the data \texttt{(X1,Y1)}, \texttt{(X2,Y2)} and \texttt{(X3,Y3)}, the desired result is to recover the strategy used to simulate the goalkeeper responses on each case.

-The three strategies to simulate the goalkeeper responses are the following: \begin{itemize} \item Strategy 1: After a shot to the left, the goalkeeper will defend to the center.
+The three strategies used to simulate the goalkeeper responses are the following: \begin{itemize} \item Strategy 1.
+Every time the goalkeeper see the shot of the kicker to the left, he will defend the next shot to the center.
 After a shot to the center, the goalkeeper will defend to the right.
-After a shot to the right, the goalkeeper will defend to the left.
-Using the variables already defined this strategy can be translated as follows: If $X_n = 0$, then $Y_{n+1} = 1$.
+And after a shot to the right, the goalkeeper will defend to the left.
+Using the variables already defined, this strategy can be translated as follows: If $X_n = 0$, then $Y_{n+1} = 1$.
 If $X_n = 1$, then $Y_{n+1} = 2$.
-If $X_n = 2$, then $Y_{n+1} = 0$. \item Strategy 2: The goalkeeper learns the relevant pasts (i.e., the contexts) of the sequence $X$ and, at each step, identify the context associated to the current past and choose the most probable symbol that can came after that context. \item Strategy 3: The goalkeeper pays no attention to the temporal dependences on $X$ and, at each step, he randomly choose in an independent and uniform way \textit{left}, \textit{center} or \textit{right}. \end{itemize}
+If $X_n = 2$, then $Y_{n+1} = 0$. \item Strategy 2.
+The goalkeeper learns the relevant pasts (i.e., the contexts) of the sequence $X$ and, at each step, he identifies the context associated to the current past and chooses the direction with grater probability of being generated after that context.
+This is the strategy that maximizes the probability of matches.
+This means that whenever the goalkeeper see a shot to the center preceded by a shot to a left, he will defend the next shot to the right.
+On the contrary, if the shot to the center is preceded by another shot to a center, the goalkeeper will defend the next shot to the left.
+Besides, if the kicker shot the ball to the left, the goalkeeper will defend the next shot to the center and if the kicker shot the ball to the right, the goalkeeper will defend the next ball to the left.
+This means that if $X_n = 0$, then $Y_{n+1} = 1$.
+If $X_n = 1$ and $X_{n-1} = 0$, then $Y_{n+1} = 2$.
+If $X_n = 1$ and $X_{n-1} = 1$, then $Y_{n+1} = 0$.
+If $X_n = 2$, then $Y_{n+1} = 0$. \item Strategy 3.
+The goalkeeper pays no attention to the temporal dependences encoded in the kicker strategy, at each step, randomly chooses in an independent and uniform way \textit{left}, \textit{center} or \textit{right}. \end{itemize}

-The source code below defines the context tree and the distributions that generate responses according to the described strategies.
-The function \texttt{generatesampleYSeqROCTM} is used to simulate the responses.
+The source code below defines the context tree and the distributions used to simulate the goalkeeper responses according to the described strategies.
+To generate the response sequence, the function \texttt{generatesampleYSeqROCTM} is used.